StephenHornish/POEM/README.md

 # Reinforcement Learning with Car Racing Environment

 This repository contains code for training a reinforcement learning agent using the Car Racing environment from Gymnasium (formerly OpenAI Gym).
 It uses Proximal Policy Optimization (PPO) from Stable Baselines3 for training the agent.
+PPO is compared to POEM, our adaptation to PPO.

 ## Installation Guide